maximkiesel1/Machine_Learning_Rent_Prediction/README.md

 After that the data need to be processed.
 With the processing data a machine learning algorithm will be feeded.

-After that everything will be deployed for everybody on a website.
-The presented alogrithm will implemented in

-in a cloud system.
+Finally everything will be deployed for everybody on a website.
+The presented alogrithm will implemented in a cloud system.